 In many areas of the South, Crepe Myrtles also called Crape Myrtles or Crapemyrtles have gone native or become naturalized.

-Nonetheless, if you do not have Crepe Myrtle plant or if you live in one of the areas where it doesn’t grow with quite such wild abandon you may find yourself needing a little bit of information on how to get it started and help it thrive.
+Nonetheless, if you do not have Crepe Myrtle trees or if you live in one of the areas where it doesn’t grow with quite such wild abandon you may find yourself needing a little bit of information on how to get it started and help it thrive.

-Where Did Crepe Myrtle Come From?
+Where Did Crepe Myrtle Trees Come From?

 Some types of Crepe Myrtle trees are native to the southern United States, especially Florida.
 Some types come from Japan.

-The Lagerstroemia indica, a basic variety of the common Crape Myrtle, comes in a number of different sizes, growing habits.
+The Lagerstroemia indica, a basic variety of the common Crepe Myrtle, comes in a number of different sizes, growing habits.
 Some are small shrubs, and some are medium-size trees.
 The taller types grow more erect, while the bushes tend to spread.

 - Leaves: Generally speaking, leaves are very dark green and put on a lovely orange and red show in the autumn.